SamuraiAck/macy/README.md

 ## Usage

-By default macy will use multicast group 239.239.239.239, UDP port 23923, and a TTL of 1.
-This will transmit multicast from all attached IPv4 addresses except those in the link-local range 169.254.0.0/16 (which can be enabled with the -l/--linklocal option).
+By default macy uses multicast group 239.239.239.239, UDP port 23923, and a TTL of 1.
+This will transmit multicast packets from all attached IPv4 addresses except those in the link-local range 169.254.0.0/16 (which can be enabled with the -l/--linklocal option).
 Packets will not be forwarded by adjacent routers due to the TTL, so to test multicast routing, use -t/--ttl followed by a suitable maximum hop count.
 To test IPv6, use -g/--group followed by an address such as ff08::239.

 Options:
 ```